 “The Power of Change” revolves around the study of economics and its relationship with exploration, politics, political and military alliances, historical and modern conflicts, immigration, and cultural development.

 “The Power of One” covers American history from colonization through the modern era and world geography.

-In our mathematics program, students are encouraged to explore, discuss, and apply ideas as they gain problem-solving skills.
-Our goal is for students to see the relationship between mathematical concepts and a wide variety of real-world problems.
-Our students learn procedures for basic computation, estimation and mental math, which include all strands of mathematics: numeration, measurement, geometry, statistics and probability.
+Middle School students are encouraged to explore, discuss, and apply mathematical ideas as they gain problem-solving skills.
+They learn procedures for basic computation, estimation, and mental math, which include all strands of mathematics: numeration, measurement, geometry, statistics, and probability.

 Cooperative learning and problem-based inquiry are key components.
 Teachers pull from a variety of curricula to enhance our program and make sure students are engaged in many mathematics experiences.

-The Abiqua Academy science program is based on observations and science principles.
-Students propose questions and then form a hypothesis that can be examined through scientific investigation.
-They design and conduct an investigation that uses appropriate tools and techniques to collect relevant data.
-Once completed, they organize and display relevant data, construct an evidence-based explanation of the results of an investigation, and communicate the conclusions.
+The Middle School science program is based on observation and science principles.
+Students propose questions to form into a hypothesis that can be examined through scientific investigation.
+They use appropriate tools and techniques to collect relevant data, organize and display relevant information, construct an evidence-based explanation of the results, and communicate the conclusions.